LIVING FOR THE WEEKDAY

 What Every Boss and Employee Needs to Know about Enjoying Work and Life

 We live in a world of disengagement.
-According to The Gallup Organization, two out of three people are at some level of disengagement in their life.
+According to The Gallup Organization, one out of three people are at some level of disengagement in their life.
 The people in this group have chosen to see their work as a necessary evil to survive.
 The result is often an entire career waiting for time away from work.
 They’re waiting for vacation.
 They’re waiting for Friday.
 And every single week, they’re living for the weekend.

 What five aspects of life must be intertwined to bring about true life happiness?

 What simple steps can we take to add to a culture of employee engagement?

 What can we do immediately to enhance our professional and personal lives?

 While we all look forward to the weekend, those who truly enjoy life have found a way to look forward to Monday as much as they look forward to Friday.
 This program will move your audience one step closer to employee engagement by moving them one step closer to a balanced life.